 21 Day Fix: One serving of this recipe is two green containers and one yellow container.
 You could also just fill your green container up with veggies if you’d like!

-WW Blue, Green and Purple Plans: The veggies are zero points.
-If you’d like to add corn tortillas, add three points for 2 tortillas.
+Weight Watchers: The veggies are zero points on the 2023 plan.
+If you’d like to add corn tortillas, add 2 points for 2 reduced fat tortillas.

 2B Mindset: Without the tortilla, this is a perfect 75% dinner recipe, just add some edamame or other protein as a side dish.
 With tortillas, this is a great lunch recipe for 2B, just add 25% protein (edamame, tofu, tempeh) and you’re set!